aave-starknet-project/aave-starknet-bridge/README.md

   *  `Proxy` - A proxy implementation

 `L2`
-  * `ETHStaticAToken` - Tokens on Starknet equivalent to each staticAToken on Ethereum mainnet.
-Contains the same logic for tracking user rewards as staticATokens and whose `rewards_index` is updated at each transfer of its L1 counterpart.
+  * `staticAToken` - token wrapper converting balance-increasing `aTokens` into exchange-rate-increasing on Starknet.
   * `claimable` - tracks users' claimable rewards and current reward index for each `ETHStaticAToken`
   * `rewAAVE` - an ERC20 representing the rewards on L2
   * `token_bridge` - is responsible for:
-    * bridging the staticATokens to and from L2.
-Minting and burning ETHStaticATokens on message from L1.
+    * minting and burning staticATokens on message from L1.
-    * bridging rewAAVE token back to L1
+    * bridging rewAAVE tokens back to L1
-    * updating `rewards_index` for each ETHStaticAToken on message from L1
+    * updating `rewards_index` for each staticAToken on message from L1
   *  `proxy` - a generic implementation of a proxy in cairo

-## ETHStaticATokens on L2
+## StaticATokens on L2

 Natively, Aave tokens grow in balance, not in value.
 To be able to create this kind of model, it is important to wrap them before bridging, converting them in a token that grows in value, not in balance.

-ETHStaticATokens are an implementation of the wrapped aTokens that will continuously increase in value on Starknet because they are backed by the increasing aTokens amounts locked in the bridge contract on Ethereum.
-ETHStaticATokens can then be bridged back to aTokens.
+staticATokens are an implementation of the wrapped aTokens that will continuously increase in value on Starknet because they are backed by the increasing aTokens amounts locked in the bridge contract on Ethereum. staticATokens can then be bridged back to aTokens.

 ## Bridging aTokens from L1<>L2 <a name="bridging-atokens-from-l1--l2"></a>